mrpeski/voicecal-demo/README.md

-# VoiceCal Demo
+# VoiceCal

-VoiceCal is a demo calendar assistant that supports typed chat, voice input/output, tool-calling for calendar actions, and a live eval panel.
+VoiceCal is a voice calendar assistant that supports typed chat, voice input/output, tool-calling for calendar actions, and a live eval panel.

 ## Architecture